Techthy/Methodologist-Template/README.md

 1. **Updating the Meta-Model** \
     Add a `Protocol` class to the second ecore file.
     The `Protocol` should have a property name of type `EString` .
+    Note that all Instances of classes of a meta-model must be contained.
-    Furthermore, the `Root` should have a list of `Protocol` objects.
+    Therefore update the `Root` class to contain a list of `Protocol` objects.
+    Make sure to set the `Containment` property of the relation to `true` in the ecore file.
     Once you have saved these changes to the model, don't forget to update the genmodel.

 2. **Creating a Reaction** \
     Strongly inspired by the already existing `ComponentInsertedIntoSystem` reaction, we now want to create a reaction that creates a `Protocol` and adds it to the `Root` .
     The reaction should be triggered when a `Protocol` is inserted into the system.
     The reaction should look like this:

     ```java